techadarsh/RAG-ENTERPRISE/INGESTION_SUMMARY.md

 **Expected Output:**
 ```
-🚀 Starting RQ worker for ingestion queue...
+ Starting RQ worker for ingestion queue...
-📡 Connected to Redis at redis:6379
+ Connected to Redis at redis:6379
-👷 Worker ready to process jobs from 'ingestion' queue
+ Worker ready to process jobs from 'ingestion' queue
-📄 Starting ingestion for: /app/uploads/abc123_document.txt
+ Starting ingestion for: /app/uploads/abc123_document.txt
-✂️  Split into 5 chunks
+  Split into 5 chunks
-🔢 Generating embeddings for 5 chunks...
+ Generating embeddings for 5 chunks...
-✅ Generated 5 embeddings
+[x] Generated 5 embeddings
-💾 Inserting 5 chunks into Milvus...
+ Inserting 5 chunks into Milvus...
-✅ Ingestion complete for document.txt in 23.5s
+[x] Ingestion complete for document.txt in 23.5s
 ```

 ### Check Redis Queue